-Under former Dean John Rosenberg’s request for finding a suitable website solution, ODH was able to find a suitable content management solution to provide website solution to the College and faculty member.
-The platform they chose was WordPress, open source software.
+Under former Dean John Rosenberg’s request for finding a suitable website solution, ODH was able to find an open source content management solution to provide a website solution to the College and faculty members.
+The platform they chose was WordPress.
 In 2015, Tory Anderson, senior web application developer, successfully built eight department websites by using WordPress platform.
 According to W3Techs, WordPress powers 43% of all the websites on the Internet.
-Using WordPress as website solution is ideal solution for individuals who lack of experience in building websites.
+Using WordPress as website solution is an ideal solution for individuals who lack experience in building websites.
 More importantly, WordPress allows users to build and manage a website without having to code it from scratch or without knowing any code at all.

 (left: College Humanities Legacy main website, middle: Philosophy department legacy website, right: German & Russian department legacy website)

-ODH has been playing an essential role in providing website solution to the College.
-Hundreds of students and faculty member have been benefitted from the service provided by ODH.
-Despite, the decision of using BrightSpot as new website solution over WordPress in 2021, ODH continues to bring digital solutions to the College!
+ODH has been playing an essential role in providing a website solution to the College.
+Hundreds of students and faculty member have been benefitted from the services provided by ODH.